Last Updated on

 Be warned, though, this village is in it to make some cash.
 You are charged for the maps at the information center, charged for stacks of toilet paper in the public bathrooms, charged to take pictures in front of certain buildings, and overcharged for snacks from street vendors.

 It’s also pretty busy.
-Tour buses regularly drop off loads of people at Gamcheon and it’s popular with tourists from China and around the world.
+Tour buses regularly drop off loads of people at Gamcheon and it’s one of the most popular Busan tourist attractions for visitors from China and around the world.

 You really don’t need to spend more than an hour walking around, though, and it is definitely worth seeing!